Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.service.fxa/-fxa-device-constellation/poll-for-events-async.md

 returned after a poll, it will not be returned in consequent polls.

 **Return**
-A list of [DeviceEvent](../../mozilla.components.concept.sync/-device-event/index.md) instances that are currently pending for this [Device](../../mozilla.components.concept.sync/-device/index.md).
+A list of [DeviceEvent](../../mozilla.components.concept.sync/-device-event/index.md) instances that are currently pending for this [Device](../../mozilla.components.concept.sync/-device/index.md), or `null` on failure.